haiwen/seafile/README.markdown

 Seafile is an open source cloud storage system with privacy protection and teamwork features.
 Collections of files are called libraries.
 Each library can be synced separately.
 A library can also be encrypted with a user chosen password.
 Seafile also allows users to create groups and easily sharing files into groups.

-New in 2019: A special edition called [SeafileDocs](https://forum.seafile.com/t/seafiledocs-a-special-edition-of-seafile-that-focus-on-online-document-and-knowledge-management/8192) is available.
-SeafileDocs focus on online document, review process and knowledge management.
+New in 2019: A special add-on called [SeafileDocs](https://forum.seafile.com/t/seafiledocs-a-special-edition-of-seafile-that-focus-on-online-document-and-knowledge-management/8192) is available.
+SeafileDocs provides features like online document, review process and Wiki.

 ## Feature Summary